 Heartland Construction & Roofing's Next Chapter: Company President Shane Allyne Spearheads Tennessee Expansion

-COLUMBUS, OHIO, UNITED STATES, January 4, 2024 /EINPresswire.com/ -- Shane Allyne, President of Heartland Construction & Roofing, stands poised on the brink of a new venture, expanding the company’s footprint into Tennessee.
+COLUMBUS, OHIO, UNITES STATES, January 10, 2024 /EINPresswire.com/ -- President of Heartland Construction & Roofing, stands poised on the brink of a new venture, expanding the company’s footprint into Tennessee.
 After establishing strongholds in the Ohio construction market, Allyne wishes to extend his team’s expertise across the United States, with Tennessee being the company’s next big step.

 Allyne’s Journey Through the Years